Shape of the universe: Curved space

 The actual value for critical density value is measured as ρ_{critical} = 9.47×10^−27 kg.m-3.
 From these values, within experimental error, the universe seems to be spatially flat.

+Final results of the Planck mission, released in 2018, show the cosmological curvature parameter, 1 − Ω = Ω_{K} = −Kc^{2}/a^{2}H^{2}, to be 0.0007±0.0019, consistent with a flat universe.

 Another way to measure Ω is to do so geometrically by measuring an angle across the observable universe.
 This can be done by using the CMB and measuring the power spectrum and temperature anisotropy.
 For instance, one can imagine finding a gas cloud that is not in thermal equilibrium due to being so large that light speed cannot propagate the thermal information.
 Knowing this propagation speed, we then know the size of the gas cloud as well as the distance to the gas cloud, we then have two sides of a triangle and can then determine the angles.
 Using a method similar to this, the BOOMERanG experiment has determined that the sum of the angles to 180° within experimental error, corresponding to Ω_{total} ≈ 1.00±0.12.

 These and other astronomical measurements constrain the spatial curvature to be very close to zero, although they do not constrain its sign.
 This means that although the local geometries of spacetime are generated by the theory of relativity based on spacetime intervals, we can approximate 3-space by the familiar Euclidean geometry.

 The Friedmann–Lemaître–Robertson–Walker (FLRW) model using Friedmann equations is commonly used to model the universe.
 The FLRW model provides a curvature of the universe based on the mathematics of fluid dynamics, that is, modeling the matter within the universe as a perfect fluid.
 Although stars and structures of mass can be introduced into an "almost FLRW" model, a strictly FLRW model is used to approximate the local geometry of the observable universe.
-Another way of saying this is that, if all forms of dark energy are ignored, then the curvature of the universe can be determined by measuring the average density of matter within it, assuming that all matter is evenly distributed (rather than the distortions caused by 'dense' objects such as galaxies).
+Another way of saying this is that, if all forms of dark energy are ignored, then the curvature of the universe can be determined by measuring the average density of matter within it, assuming that all matter is evenly distributed (rather than the distortions caused by "dense" objects such as galaxies).
 This assumption is justified by the observations that, while the universe is "weakly" inhomogeneous and anisotropic (see the large-scale structure of the cosmos), it is on average homogeneous and isotropic when analyzed at a sufficiently large spatial scale.